sboukortt/codec_compare/README.md

 #### Source images:
 Place your source images in `./images_classes/class<X>_<bitdepth>bit/` for classes A and B,
 Example: `./images_classes/classA_8bit/`.

-Place your source images in `./images_classes/classA_10bitYUV/` for 10-bit class A images in .yuv format
+Note: .yuv files in class A 10 bit cannot be handled in this version!

 Place your source images in `./images_classes/class<X>/` for classes C, D and E.
 Example: `./images_classes/classC/`.